vildocompany/vildocompany.github.io/_pages/warehouse-delivery.md

 ![map]({{ site.url }}{{ site.baseurl }}/assets/images/warehouse/ready-delivery.png){: .align-center}

-From the charts above, there are some major take points that are importang:
+From the charts above, there are some major take points that are important:
-1. Even though the warehouse starts operation at 12:00, the first item to sign out of warehouse are almost always at 14:00, 2hrs after warehouse starts operation.
-This means, the warehouse needs more or less 2hrs to start up their operation and finally send out items.
+1. First item to sign out of warehouse is 2hrs after warehouse starts operation.
+2. Prep-team needs 2hrs to after the first item signed out of warehouse to finish preparing and processing items.
-2. There are only 35% of total items that sign out before break time (18:00) the rest of the items come out after break time.
+3. There are only 35% of total items that sign out before break time (18:00) the rest of the items came out after break time.
 In less time, (5hrs) 2nd shift prep-team needs to process 2 times more volume compared to 1st shift prep-team (6hrs).
-3.
+4. After break, 19:00 - 21:00, is where most of the items are signed out; around 50% of the daily volume is allocated in this 3 hours.
+5. After day 3, prep-team starts to finish work later and later; field staff said that they are exhausted from overworking the earlier nights.
+6. At worst, prep-team finished their work the next morning at 09:00 AM, and delays delivery by 2 hours, because delivery starts at 07:00 AM.

+# Manpower Problem
+Analysing the timings of items signing out of warehouse and the timing of items being process and prepped, shows that theres clearly a lack of manpower; or to be more precise there is manpower allocation problems:
+1. Even though shift 2 volume is double the volume of shift 1, but the amount of manpower available for the prep-team is the same for either shift.
+2. Shift 1 team starts their shift at 10:00, when the first item that will sign out of the warehouse is actually in 4 hours at 14:00.
+This is alot of manpower wasted.
+Overall, the allocation of manpower is totally off timing compared to the timings of items signing out of warehouse.

+# Solution
+The clear solution here is to move allocate manpower properly, instead of dividing both shifts as equal number of people, shift 1 should have half the amount of people compare to shift 2; just as what the items volume.
+So from the 8 manpower, shift 1 should only have 3 people, and shift 2 should have 5 people.

+Schedules for the shifts is also detrimental.
+Since the first items to sign out of the warehouse are usually around 14:00, shift 1 should at least start working around 13:00 and shift 2 should start their shift 19:00.
+If counting each shift to last 8hrs of work; shift 1 would be 13:00 - 21:00; shift 2 would be 19:00 - 01:00.
+The shifts being scheduled like this would allow both shifts to be working on the most busy hours; when most of the items would sign out of the warehouse (19:00 - 21-00).

+# Results
+Solutions above have been implemented and the results shows that the prep-team is no longer overwhelmed and no longer performing poorly.
+It also spare the prep-team from exhaustion.
+Finishing on time also makes sure that the delivery the next morning won't be delayed, because all items are in ready to ship condition.